infiniticio/docs.examples/README.md

 when launched through the gradle tasks defined in the global [build file](./build.gradle).

-Configuration files are stored in the `resources` folder of each Workflow and Service, and are available in two versions:
+Configuration files are stored in the `resources` folder of each Workflow and Service, and are available in two versions, respectively targeting the Java or the Kotlin implementation.
-  1. Java implementation
-  2. Kotlin implementation

 ### Workflows Dispatching

 For demonstration purposes, Workflows are dispatched through [gradle tasks](./contracts/build.gradle) defined in the `contracts` repository.
 The code used to launch them is [here](./contracts/src/test/java/com/acme/workflows).

-## Hello World
+## Hello World Workflow

+The workflow and its implementation are described [here](https://docs.infinitic.io/docs/introduction/hello-world).

 The `HelloWorkflow` ([Java](./workflow-hello/src/main/java/com/acme/workflows/hello/java/HelloWorkflowImpl.java),
 [Kotlin](./workflow-hello/src/main/kotlin/com/acme/workflows/hello/kotlin/HelloWorkflowImpl.kt))